5 basic things you must know for trek in Nepal

 Local Guides and Porters:

 Taking a guide with you on a trek is always a good idea.
 The guide knows the route well, plans the trip accordingly, and is well-acquainted with the local language, customs, and traditions.
 However, if you are one of those wanderers who want to make the trip with a map, this is possible on popular trek routes.
-For first-timers, it's highly recommended to take a guide.
+First-timers are highly recommended to take a guide.
 You can hire porters if you intend to travel with loads of stuff.
-The Sherpas are a group of people living in high altitudes for a long time and are well acclimatized.
+The Sherpas are people living in high altitudes for a long time and are well-acclimatized.
 Sherpa guides are very reliable for high-altitude treks.

 Drinking-Water:

 Bottled drinking water can be easily purchased on any popular trekking route in Nepal.
 There are water stations that even supply purified water for a small price.
-However, if you intend to drink directly filled from springs or go camping in remote areas, it's a good idea to take water purifiers.
+However, water purifiers are good if you intend to drink directly from springs or go camping in remote areas.
 Alternatively, you can tell the cook staff to boil the drinking water.
 Keep the hot water in a bag to keep you warm throughout the night in the cold!

 Acute Mountain Sickness (AMS):

 AMS or altitude sickness happens in high altitudes when the body is not adequately adapted to the lower oxygen levels.
 The illness is fatal in its higher stages and should be taken care of at the proper time.
 If you are trekking at a steady pace and short elevations (about 400m a day), staying hydrated and warm, eating a healthy diet, and getting proper rest and sleep, AMS should be no problem.
-Medicines like Diamox makes the body quickly ready for higher altitudes, but they do have some side effects.
+Medicines like Diamox prepare the body quickly for higher altitudes but have some side effects.
 It is best to descend to a lower altitude, drink plenty of soup, and rest once you get AMS.
-Trekkers separate days for acclimatization, go hiking to a higher altitude, usually a hill with a beautiful view and stay in the same place they stayed the night before.
+Trekkers take separate days for acclimatization, hike to a higher altitude, usually a hill with a beautiful view, and stay where they stayed the night before.

 Trekking Gear: